HaochenZ11/CMU-VLA-Challenge/docker/README.md

 ```
 docker exec -it ubuntu20_ros bash
 ```
-Now, you can launch the base system.
+Now, you can launch the base simulator system.
 In the terminal, the system will ask you to type in the question.
+As the system is running with a "dummy model" by default, it simply parses the type of statement and returns the appropriate response type with arbitrary values.
+The behavior of the dummy model for different language inputs is as follows:
+- "how many...": prints out a number in terminal
+- "find the...": highlights the object with a visualization marker and navigates to it
+- anything else: sends a series of fixed waypoints

-Type in any words and enter, the vehicle will navigate and reach two waypoints sequentially.
-A visualization marker is also displayed for object reference.
-If you use the control panel to navigate the vehicle, to resume waypoint navigation after, click the 'Resume Navigation to Goal' button.
-You can further modify the contents in the '/home/docker/ai_module' folder and replace the 'dummy_vlm' package with yours for the challenge.
+If you use the control panel to navigate the vehicle, to resume waypoint navigation afterwards, click the 'Resume Navigation to Goal' button.
+The contents under the `/home/docker/ai_module` folder can be modified and the `dummy_vlm` package replaced with yours.
 ```
 /home/docker/start_cmu_vla_challenge.sh
 ```

+## Push Docker Image
 After you are done with the modifications, push the image to [Docker Hub](https://hub.docker.com/).
 To do this, create a Docker Hub account and login to the account from another terminal (not the terminal accessing the container):
 ```
 docker login -u [DOCKERHUB_USERNAME]